deepblue663/awesome-cyber/Axonius/README.md

 ### Never logged in old users

 * consider splitting to service accounts and non service accounts
+* This query refers to information from Microsoft AD, but it can work with any other adapter

 ```
 not ("specific_data.data.user_created" >= date("NOW - 365d")) and ("specific_data.data.logon_count" == 0) and ("specific_data.data.account_disabled" == false) and ("specific_data.data.account_expired" == false) and ("specific_data.data.is_locked" == false) and ("adapters_data.active_directory_adapter.account_lockout" == false) and not ("specific_data.data.last_logon" >= date("NOW - 1000d")) and not ("specific_data.data.last_logon_timestamp" >= date("NOW - 1000d"))